bpmn-io/bpmn.io/src/blog/2018/014-2018-in-review.md

 <p class="introduction">
-  For the [bpmn.io](https://bpmn.io) project 2018 was a year of significant modeling improvements, library rewrites / refactorings and increased popularity.
+  For the [bpmn.io](https://bpmn.io) project 2018 was a year of significant modeling improvements, library rewrites, refactorings, and increased popularity.
   With the end of the year quickly approaching, let us take a look at this year's accomplishments and the near future.
 </p>